 Obligations of Persons That Are Not QST Registrants

-If you are subject to the mandatory billing measures in the restaurant sector but you are not a QST registrant because you are a small supplier, you must:
+If you are subject to the mandatory billing measures in the restaurant sector but you are not a QST registrant because you are a small supplier, when making taxable supplies you must:

 Giving customers bills